This blog may contain affiliate links. Read our disclosure policy for more info.

 Thanks for reading!

 The Larch Valley hike is truly one of the most breathtaking trails in Canada and should be part of every Banff itinerary.
-I can’t believe it took me this long to do it!
-Next time I want to hike it in wildflower season and hopefully spot a grizzly bear!
+I can’t believe it took me this long to do it.
+Next time, I want to hike it in wildflower season and hopefully spot a grizzly bear!

-If you found this guide helpful be sure to read more of our Canada blogs.
+If you found this guide helpful, be sure to read more of our Canada blogs.
 We have so much on the Rocky Mountains!
 Or keep reading from these below:

-How to spend Christmas in Banff
+ULTIMATE Guide to Christmas in Banff + Seasonal Events

 Micki